China July official services PMI dips to six-month low

 Economic growth picked-up slightly in the second quarter, accelerating to 7.5 percent from an 18-month low of 7.4 percent between January and March.

-Sunday's survey showed a sub-index for business expectations rose to 63.9 last month from June's 62.9, while the measure for new orders slipped to 50.3 from June's 50.9.
+Sunday's survey showed a sub-index for business expectations rose to 61.5 last month from June's 60.4, while the measure for new orders was flat at 50.7.

 In fact, Chinese authorities have steadily loosened monetary policy since April to energise the economy, including relaxing the reserve requirements for some banks.
 The construction of railways and public housing projects have also been hastened to spur investment.